dugmo/beautiful-jekyll/_posts/2019-05-27-tech-preview-lab-kit.md

 6. When the _System Center Configuration Manager Setup Wizard_ launches, click _Next_.
 At the _Available Setup Options_ screen, the only option available is _Uninstall this Configuration Manager site_.
 Click _Next_.
 Leave default options, continue clicking _Next_, and accept any prompts to confirm uninstallation.
 Reboot _HYD-CM1_.

     ![uninstall_site.png](/img/500/uninstall_site.png)
-7. **Update** - The installer will fail if there are pending reboots.
+7. **Patch** - The installer will fail if there are pending reboots.
 Open Windows Update, check for and install updates.
 Reboot _HYD-CM1_.

     ![install_windows_updates.png](/img/500/install_windows_updates.png)
 8. **Install** - Navigate to C:\SC_Configmgr_SCEP_TechPreview1902\SMSSETUP\BIN\X64 again.
 Right click _setup.exe_, select _Run as administrator_.